andreasabel/inCode/entry/automatic-propagation-of-uncertainty-with-ad.md

 ```

-At this point, we’re officially done.
-We can fill in the other
+At this point, our code is pretty much complete.
+We can fill in the
-two-argument functions:
+other two-argument functions from the numeric typeclasses:

 ``` {.haskell}
 (+)     = liftU2 (+)